Build Your RTO with an Outsourcing Service: How to Plan for Growth

 Create a Communication and Workflow Plan

-Before hiring a virtual assistant for your RTO, you’ll need to set up a plan for working together, whether with you directly or with another person on your team.
-This includes any tools you’ll use, such as a student management systems, Trello boards, Team chat, email system etc.
+Before hiring a virtual assistant, you’ll need to set up a plan for working together.
+This includes any tools you’ll use, such as a project management software program or special platform for communicating.

 Since you’re working together virtually, you’ll have to choose a method and frequency for communicating with your VA.
 Even if they know what to do and the work is going smoothly, it’s good to touch base regularly and see if they’re having any issues.
 There may also be changes you need to tell them about.